 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

 They are the first items bought in multiples because they can easily be misplaced and overlooked.
-So, to help you get these junk drawer items organized.
-I create a list of articles that "should" be stored in or near the junk drawer.
+So, to help you organize these junk drawer items, I created a list of articles that "should" be stored in or near the junk drawer.
 Let's begin.

 Jump to: